 Tracking has always been a big part of my continued success.
 Read more of my 100 pound weight loss story and see more before and after photos here.

-More Weight Watchers Help for You
+More Healthy Recipes for You

 Top 7 Weight Loss Trends for 2023 and 2024